Mindfulness for Parents: Practical Exercises During Caregiving

 5 steps for parent mindfulness during caregiving

-Use this 30- to 90-second parent mindfulness process when a child is present and your emotions are climbing.
-The point is to notice and return before the next sentence or action.
+Use this 30- to 90-second parent mindfulness process when a child is nearby and your emotions are climbing.
+The myth is that mindful parents stay calm all the time; the practice is actually noticing the climb early enough to choose the next sentence or action.

 On days when the house feels loud before breakfast, Mindful.net fits parents who need a short cue-based workflow because it keeps the practice to one trigger, one body anchor, and one next step.